apache/tuscany-sca-1.x/README.txt

 Documentation
 -------------
-Documentation can be found TBD...
+Documentation can be found at http://incubator.apache.org/tuscany/documentation

 Getting Started
 ---------------

-TBD...
+To get started with Tuscany, try the SCA and DAS technology samples in the samples/ directory.
+More complete sample scenarios can be found in the sampleapps directory.

 Support